Indigenous peoples in Canada: Terminology

-In Section 35 of the Constitution Act, 1982, "Aboriginal peoples of Canada" includes First Nations, Inuit, and Métis peoples.
-Aboriginal peoples is a legal term encompassing all Indigenous peoples living in Canada.
+In Section 35 of the Constitution Act, 1982, "Aboriginal peoples of Canada" includes Indian, Inuit, and Métis peoples.
+"Aboriginal" as a collective noun is a specific term of art used as a legal term encompassing all Indigenous peoples living in Canada.
+Although "Indian" is a term still commonly used in legal documents for First Nations, the descriptors "Indian" and "Eskimo" have fallen into disuse in Canada; most consider them to be pejorative.
+Indian remains in place as the legal term used in the Canadian Constitution.
 Aboriginal peoples has begun to be considered outdated and is slowly being replaced by the term Indigenous peoples.
 There is also an effort to recognize each Indigenous group as a distinct nation, much as there are distinct European, African, and Asian cultures in their respective places.

-First Nations (most often used in the plural) has come into general use since the 1970s replacing Indians and Indian bands in everyday vocabulary.
-However, on reserves, First Nations is being supplanted by members of various nations referring to themselves by their group or ethnic identity.
-In conversation, this would be "I am Haida," or "we are Kwantlens," in recognition of their First Nations ethnicities.
+First Nations (most often used in the plural) has come into general use since the 1970s, replacing Indians and Indian bands in everyday vocabulary.
+However, on Indian reserves, First Nations is being supplanted by members of various nations referring to themselves by their group or ethnic identity.
+In conversation, this would be "I am Haida", or "we are Kwantlens", in recognition of their First Nations ethnicities.
 Also coming into general use since the 1970s, First Peoples refers to all Indigenous groups, i.e. First Nations, Inuit, and Métis.

-Native

 Notwithstanding Canada's location within the Americas, the term Native American is hardly ever used in Canada, in order to avoid any confusion due to the ambiguous meaning of the word "American".
 Therefore, the term is typically used only in reference to the Indigenous peoples within the boundaries of the present-day United States.
 Native Canadians was often used in Canada to differentiate this American term until the 1980s.

-In contrast to the more-specific Aboriginal, one of the issues with the term native is its general applicability: in certain contexts, it could be used in reference to non-Indigenous peoples in regards to an individual place of origin/birth.
+In contrast to the more-specific Aboriginal, one of the issues with the term native is its general applicability: in certain contexts, it could be used in reference to non-Indigenous peoples in regards to an individual place of origin / birth.
 For instance, people who were born or grew up in Calgary may call themselves "Calgary natives", as in they are native to that city.
 With this in mind, even the term native American, as another example, may very well indicate someone who is native to America rather than a person who is ethnically Indigenous to the boundaries of the present-day United States.
-In this sense, native may encompass a broad range of populations and is therefore not recommended, although it isn't generally considered offensive.
+In this sense, native may encompass a broad range of populations and is therefore not recommended, although it is not generally considered offensive.